 Below are some common challenges faced by healthcare.
-If you’d like to learn more or are looking to solve one of them, watch our 45-minute webinar.
-Our special guest from Ambulance Victoria share their HR data journey and will discuss how they improved data management and visualisation using Navigo’s org design tool, org.manager.
+If you’d like to learn more or are looking to solve one of them, watch our webinar linked below.
+Our special guest from Ambulance Victoria will share their HR data journey and discuss how they improved data management and visualisation using Navigo’s org design tool, org.manager.

 One thing we’ve found that’s unique to the healthcare industry is the way medical staff is hired.
 Hiring managers have a certain number of hours that need to be filled and this can be allocated to multiple people in different departments.

 For instance, if a manager has to assign 50 hours, it could either be filled by 2 employees at 25 hours each or 5 employees at 10 hours each.
 To make things more complicated, organisations in healthcare often have employees in 2 different roles reporting to different line managers that need a different set of qualifications and certifications.
 Visualising data of such complex nature is one way to understand it better and keep everyone informed.

 It can be difficult to gain a clear understanding of an organisation as a whole if you have a large workforce and multiple office locations.
 The chart below helps all employees at Ambulance Victoria learn “who’s who in the zoo”.
 The company directory includes visualisation rules so you can show/hide employee photos, a handy tool for newcomers, and also allows you to instantly email or call with just one click.